 Packing list for the Sacred Valley Tour

 After breakfast on day 2, your tour guide will collect you from the hotel; you must check out, and you can travel with all your luggage (recommended).
-During the Sacred Valley tour, you will travel by van, and if the places we visit, your luggage remains in the hotel, and you are with your backpack while the guided tours.
+During the Sacred Valley tour, you will travel by van, and if the places we visit, your luggage remains in the hotel, and you are with your backpack during the guided tours.

 During the guided tours, you will be out in open areas; most of them include hiking, and you need to be prepared.
 You will spend the night in a hotel in Ollantaytambo and prepare for the Inca Trail.